Bullish Risks but Bearish Developments

 Five reasons oil prices have tumbled lower despite supply risks

-As of late September, while we write this blog post, Brent and WTI crude oil prices have sank back below pre-Russian-invasion-of-Ukraine levels, with WTI trading down into the $70s after reaching $130/bbl in early March.
+As of late September, while we write this article, Brent and WTI crude oil prices have sank back below pre-Russian-invasion-of-Ukraine levels, with WTI trading down into the $70s after reaching $130/bbl in early March.
 This may come as a shock to many who had been seeing calls for crude oil to approach $140-180/bbl just a few months ago.
 The near 40% decline in benchmark crude futures prices from the mid-June high is admittedly a historically and statistically significant price drop in terms of both scale and duration.
 Not even the looming EU embargo of waterborne Russian crude oil imports supposed to go into effect in early December, Russia threatening to cut off all oil supplies to buyers that participate in the G7’s proposed oil price-cap scheme, and Russia already cutting European natural gas flows with winter approaching (which will lead to higher European gasoil demand) have been enough to sustain higher oil prices as summer draws to a close.

 What’s more, these geopolitical supply risks come amid the realization of long-awaited structural supply issues stemming from years of underinvestment in new oil production outside of the U.S., leading OPEC spare crude production capacity to dwindle away to its lowest in decades.
 So, what could cause this steady decline in oil prices amid such an otherwise bullish risk backdrop?
-In this first of a 3-part blog series, we will highlight the key developments in oil markets that have led oil prices lower this summer, before circling back on Russian developments in a blog later this month and finally incorporating DTN winter weather, economic and oil market outlooks in November.
+In this first of a 3-part article series, we will highlight the key developments in oil markets that have led oil prices lower this summer, before circling back on Russian developments in an article later this month and finally incorporating DTN winter weather, economic and oil market outlooks in November.
 With as many charts and as few words as possible, let us explain:

 1. China’s Zero-COVID Policy